HL7/fhir-project-mhealth/ig-data/input/pagecontent/42_general_requirements.md

 <span id='alternative-device'/>
 ##### <span class='glyphicon text-info glyphicon-phone'/> <span class='glyphicon text-info glyphicon-dashboard'/> Scenario: Alternative Device

-A user **SHOULD** be able to acquire and use a similar or different kind of device to work with an application to enable data collection under different circumstances or in different environments.
+A user should be able to acquire and use a similar or different kind of device to work with an application to enable data collection under different circumstances or in different environments.